 In 2005, Tricia and then co-Directors, Neakai Lewis, Olympia Valentine, Makeda Keegan and Allison Appel incorporated The Females’ Center of Excellence and Leadership in Massachusetts.
 Tricia continues to lead organizational efforts to provide value added programs and services to its members and the community, while expanding its outreach through resource development and establishing long-term relationships with businesses, community organizations and educational institutions.

-Karen is a Manufacturing Plant Operations Manager who is passionate about providing support to future women leaders in traditional male-dominated industries.
+Karen is the global leader for quality and continuous improvement for the Siemon Company who designs and manufactures IT infrastructure solutions and services.
+She is passionate about providing support to future women leaders in traditional male-dominated industries.
 She has been instrumental in mentoring young women from elementary school through high school ages to increase their interest in Science, Technology, Engineering, and Mathematics (STEM) through the Women In Nuclear (WIN) Program.
 Additionally, she has been involved with several workplace support groups for women.

 Karen believes that a woman’s unique leadership style brings much needed compassion, empathy and fairness into the workplace.
 When employees can’t or don’t take care of themselves, their family or feel mistreated in the workplace, they are not engaged.
 Engaged employees care about their work and their company.
 She believes that balance in life, work and self-care is critical to survival.
 Leaders who care about their employees get the reciprocal benefit.

 Karen holds a Bachelor of Science degree in Nuclear Engineering from the University of Massachusetts Lowell and a Master’s degree in Business Administration from Rensselaer Polytechnic Institute.
 She became a certified Project Management Profession (PMP) in 2000 and a certified Lean Six Sigma Black Belt in 2006.
 She is also a Certified Yoga Teacher.